ishmamt/Flask-Blog/README.md

 ## Getting Started

 ### Prerequisites
-All the dependancies are listed in requirements.
+All the dependancies are listed in <a href="https://github.com/ishmamt/Flask-Blog/blob/master/requirements.txt">requirements</a>.

 ### Installation
 To install, first create a virtual environment and activate it.